zhaodonglin/mktv/README.md

 sudo apt-get install nodejs
 sudo apt-get install npm
 ```
-Note: If you get an error about a package/script not being found, try running `npm install`
+Note: If you get an error about a package/script not being found, try running `sudo npm install`